Spaghetti Squash with Salsa

 Spaghetti Squash with Salsa is so filling it’s a great recipe to use for Meatless Mondays.
 It’s healthy, low calorie, gluten free and vegan.
 It’s also a wonderful side dish.
-I prepared it with steaks (which I’ll post tomorrow) and it was so wonderful I went back for seconds on the spaghetti squash and didn’t even eat half of my steak!
-Granted, the steak was large and delicious, too, but as I’m more of a fruit and vegetable eater than a meat eater I gravitate toward recipes like this.
+I prepared it with Grilled Peppered Steaks and it was heavenly.
+I went back for seconds on the spaghetti squash and didn’t even eat half of my steak!
+Granted, the steak was large and delicious, too.
+I’m more of a fruit and vegetable eater than a meat eater, so I gravitate toward recipes like this.

-If you’re looking for refreshing new ways to serve spaghetti squash, trying to use up produce from your garden, or trying to entice your kids to eat their vegetables than by all means, consider this spectacular Spaghetti Squash with Salsa recipe.
+This is a refreshing new way to serve spaghetti squash.
+If you’re trying to use up produce from your garden, or trying to entice your kids to eat their vegetables, then by all means, consider this spectacular Spaghetti Squash with Salsa recipe.
 You will be so glad you did.
 Plus, you will be filling your family’s bodies up with lots of antioxidants and other vitamins and minerals that they need at the same time.
 I can’t rave loud enough about how much we enjoyed Spaghetti Squash with Salsa.
 I’m already looking forward to the next time I make up another batch of this great stuff!